Parziphal/parse/README.md

     public function registerAny(Request $request);

-    public function parseLogoutApi(Request $request);

-    public function parseLogoutRedirect(Request $request);
+    public function logoutApi(Request $request);

+    // For logout with redirection simply use logout().
 }
 ```

-The trait expects to find the user's Facebook ID as the `id` parameter, and their access token as the `access_token` parameter.
+For Facebook login, send the user's Facebook ID as the `id` parameter, and their access token as the `access_token` parameter.

-The logout methods will logout the user from both Parse and Laravel.
-If you're using any logout method, remember to add the method to the guest middleware's exception list.

 ## ObjectModels